ozoidemi/ePaper_guest_dashboard/README.md

 ### Hold on...
 Can I make this work without Unifi?

+Yes, but you'd lose all the automation advantages.

-Yes, but I haven't tested the code (yet).
+Also, I wrote the code, but haven't tested it (yet).

-Essentially, you'd need to manually define an SSID and Password for your network from Home Assistant.
-Then the functionality already in place should take care of the rest.
+Essentially, you'd need to manually define a `wifi_ssid` and a `wifi_password` for your network from Home Assistant.

+From then on, the functionality already in place should take care of the rest.

 To try it: